 When we face our greatest fears, the loss of our life or the lives of our loved ones, the loss of our liberty or maybe even worse, the loss of our very hope, then what are our choices?
 Where is our power?

-What happens if in that moment, we decide to let go of seriousness and yet, remain deeply sincere in our truth?
+What happens if, at that moment, we decide to let go of seriousness and yet, remain deeply sincere in our truth?
 What if we can stare fear in the face….and begin to laugh, really laugh, to know that at our deepest core we see the truth and choose to remain free?

 Laughter is so often seen as a lack of capacity to understand the gravity of a situation.